Colorado 2019: Foundations Retreat

 Frequently I can find people who can take people from Fort Collins to the campus so if you fly into DIA and want to take Green Ride to Fort Collins the day before (they’ll drop you off at an hotel), we may be able to find you a rideshare from there to the mountain campus.

 There is NO public transportation from Fort Collins to the Mountain Campus.
 You'll need to rent a car or find a carpool.
 In 2017 and 2018, carpooling was very effective for many people in both retreats.
-If you are driving yourself and are nervous about finding the campus, you can follow me or another student who has been there before from Fort Collins.

 TECHNOLOGY, medical services, AND ADA ACCESS LIMITATIONS